 Format-specific update considerations

-ISO 8211 Part 10a describes update mechanisms for ISO 8211 datasets.
-Each Specification must define the structure of update datasets.
+ISO 8211: S-100 Part 10a describes update mechanisms for ISO 8211 datasets.
+Each Product Specification must define the structure of update datasets.

 GML: Replacement of whole objects is the recommended method, but there are XML specifications that allow update of individual attributes.
-(Details are currently in a working paper, “Updating GML Datasets” - TSM5-4.11.)
+(Details will be included in a later version of this document, pending further discussions.)

 HDF5: Feature (coverage) can be updated in its entirety or in part (the update can be a sub-grid).